Leemainsw/Leemainsw/README.md

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2FLeemainsw)](https://hits.seeyoufarm.com)

 - 💻 Junior Developers Interested in Web.
-- ⏰ I think **enthusiasm** is my biggest strength.
-- 📝 I mainly use Nodejs and HTML and I am interested in new technology.
 - 🐰 I enjoy the study new technology.
 - ⭐ My dream is to develop a meaningful service that many people can use.
 - 😊 The most important thing to me is **happiness**.